muiplayer/hello-muiplayer/docs/docs/index.md

   details: MuiPlayer has a wealth of parameters to customize the player instance, and the video playback of the customized scene can be completed through easy configuration.
 - title: Simple design style
   details: The design style of the player is relaxed and simple, and the theme style of the player can be customized.
 It also has a set of beautiful functional control design independently on PC and mobile phone.
-footer: MIT Licensed | Copyright © 20210502-present Leisbanon
+footer: GPL Licensed | Copyright © 20210502-present Leisbanon
 ---

 <ClientOnly><MuiPlayer></MuiPlayer></ClientOnly>